Kam McLeod & Bryer Schmegelsky’s Bodies Believed To Be Found, Ending Manhunt For Canadian Murder Suspects

-The bodies of Canadian teen murder suspects Kam McLeod and Bryer Schmegelsky are believed to have been found near a river in Manitoba, effectively bringing an end to the weeks-long manhunt for the two men.
+The bodies of two Canadian teens, Kam McLeod and Bryer Schmegelsky, who are also suspects in a murder investigation, are believed to have been found near a river in Manitoba, effectively bringing an end to the weeks-long manhunt for them.

 As Yahoo News reports, the Manitoba Royal Canadian Mounted Police (RCMP) announced Tuesday that the bodies of two males had been found in dense vegetation near the Nelson River.
-The bodies were found about five miles from a burned-out vehicle, linked to the suspects, was found, earlier in the manhunt.
+The bodies were found about five miles from a burned-out vehicle that had been previously linked to the suspects and that had been found earlier in the search.

-At this point it bears noting that, as of this writing, the bodies have not been conclusively determined to belong to the teen murder suspects.
-However, in a Tuesday afternoon tweet, police announced, “The search is over.”
+As of this writing, the bodies have not been conclusively determined to be those of McLeod and Schmegelsky.
+However, in a tweet Tuesday afternoon, the RCMP announced, “the search is over.”

 “At 10am this morning, Manitoba RCMP officers located the bodies of two males, believed to be the BC suspects, near the shoreline of the Nelson River (approx 8km from the burnt vehicle).”

-Weeks ago, Kam McLeod, 19, and Bryer Schmegelsky, 18, told their families they were going away to look for work, and then were never heard from again.
+Weeks ago, McLeod, 19, and Schmegelsky, 18, told their families they were going away to look for work and then were never heard from again.
 After a while, they were reported missing by their families.

-On July 23, McLeod and Schmegelsky were officially named suspects in the deaths of Deese and Fowler, and were deemed to be possibly linked to the death of the third man.
+On July 23, McLeod and Schmegelsky were officially named suspects in the deaths of Deese and Fowler, and were deemed to be possibly linked to the death of Dyck.

 Canadian police on Monday said they have not found two murder suspects in an area of northern Manitoba they had searched for 24 hours after receiving a tip on the teenagers' possible location https://t.co/INSUfFRB3l